A short film about Asylum Welcome's support of detainees

 For 25 years until its closure in December 2018, Asylum Welcome ran services for detainees held at Campsfield House Immigration Removals Centre, Kidlington, just outside Oxford.
 Our staff and volunteers were frequently in Campsfield and we played an important part in safeguarding the welfare of detainees and facilitating their release.

 People continue to be detained under immigration rules in other detention centres and prisons.
-Asylum Welcome remains concerned for their welfare and continues to offer a Detainee Support Service from our main office.
-We will be redesigning services in early 2019 to take account of the closure of Campsfield.
+Asylum Welcome remains concerned for their welfare and continues to offer a telephone advice from our main office and continues to be part of national networks monitoring detention including, since 2019, to foreign national prisoners held at Huntercombe HMP, as described below.